andrea-calligaris/ff8-sounds-catalog/sound-information.md

 Lifter sounds:
 - `123 (loop) lifter A`: accelerate inside the higher tunnels, after the plaftorm entered it by raising up.
 It then changes to the normal sound (B).
 - `124 (loop) lifter B`: normal sound.
-- `2569 (loop) lifter move up+move down`: when the lifter moves straight vertically, either to raise up to enter the higher tubes, or to land from tubes; a green light is surrounding the lifter.
+- `2569 (loop) lifter move up + move down`: when the lifter moves straight vertically, either to raise up to enter the higher tubes, or to land from tubes; a green light is surrounding the lifter.
-- `2587 lifter start+stop`: everytime the lifter starts levitating and is ready to go, or when it stops levitating and it sits on the ground.
+- `2587 lifter start + stop`: everytime the lifter starts levitating and is ready to go, or when it stops levitating and it sits on the ground.
-- `2663 presidential palace lifter's dome on+off`: the pink dome that covers the lifter of the Presidential Palace only.
+- `2663 presidential palace lifter's dome on + off`: the pink dome that covers the lifter of the Presidential Palace only.

 Behavior of all lifters and elevators:
 - Elevator to enter/exit the city: just the FMV.